-On a smaller scale, the stormwater management controls used in land development design practices can be categorized as: storage controls, such as retention basins; infiltration controls, such as vegetated swales; or, end of pipe controls, such as hydrodynamic separators.
+On a smaller scale, the stormwater management controls used in land development design practices can be categorized as: storage controls, such as retention basins; infiltration controls, such as vegetated swales; or end-of-pipe controls, such as hydrodynamic separators.

 Historically, the emphasis on stormwater management has been flood control and reducing peak runoff rates.
 This typically resulted in development projects incorporating large detention or retention basins.
 While such measures can be effective in mitigating increased flows, they can also be an unattractive nuisance.
-The maintenance of these facilities often falls through the cracks, with private entities not being capable of carrying out maintenance tasks and time-strapped municipal public works departments having difficulty keeping up with them because of the number of other responsibilities required of their department.
+The upkeep of these facilities often falls through the cracks, with private entities not capable of carrying out maintenance tasks, and time-strapped municipal public works departments struggling to keep up with them due to the other responsibilities required of their department.

-In recent years, the approach to land development practices is evolving as it relates to the control of stormwater runoff by better integrating the stormwater management components of a project into the overall project design.
-This is best accomplished by incorporating low impact development (LID) techniques such alternative design standards for streets and parking areas, minimizing and disconnecting impervious surfaces, breaking up drainage systems so as to create multiple points of smaller discharge, and treating stormwater at the source through infiltration practices instead of by end of pipe large scale storage basins.
+In recent years, the approach to land development practices has been evolving as it relates to the control of stormwater runoff by better integrating the stormwater management components of a project into the overall project design.
+This is best accomplished by incorporating low impact development (LID) techniques such alternative design standards for streets and parking areas, minimizing and disconnecting impervious surfaces, breaking up drainage systems so as to create multiple points of smaller discharge, and treating stormwater at the source through infiltration practices instead of by end-of-pipe, large-scale storage basins.

 The Town of Hebron has been progressive in its approach to stormwater management.
 The Town commissioned or participated in several studies which evaluated the impacts of stormwater runoff and recommended actions to minimize those impacts and improve water quality.
 Amendments to the land use regulations have incorporated specific stormwater management guidelines and have allowed for reduced impervious surfaces and incorporation of LID techniques in new land development projects.
-Further, the Town has incorporated LID practices in recent municipal sponsored projects.
+Further, the Town has incorporated LID practices in recent municipal-sponsored projects.

-EPA Stormwater Phase II Program: The current EPA Stormwater Phase II Program is implemented on the State level by the CT DEEP via the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4s).
+EPA Stormwater Phase II Program: The current EPA Stormwater Phase II Program is implemented on the state level by the DEEP via the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4s).
 The MS4 General Permit was initially issued in 2017.
-This mandatory Permit applies to all Towns with an Urbanized Area (UA) and census populations exceeding 1,000 in that UA.
+This mandatory permit applies to all towns with an Urbanized Area (UA) and census populations exceeding 1,000 in that UA.
 The Town of Hebron falls within this threshold and therefore must comply with the Permit requirements.